belodie-music/Mario-Kart-World-Custom-Cup-Randomiser/README.md

 If a file already exists with the provided name, the name of the saved file will have `" (1)"` appended.
 If `.txt` is not present at the end of the pathname, it will automatically be appended.

-### void sameRandomisedCups()
+### void saveRandomisedCups()
-Acts identically to `void saveRandomisedCups(String pathname)`, except that instead of using a provided name and path, it will always attempt to save to `src/Random Cups YYYY-MM-DD hh:mm:ss.txt`.
+Acts identically to `void saveRandomisedCups(String pathname)`, except that instead of using a provided name and path, it will always attempt to save to `Random Cups YYYY-MM-DD hh:mm:ss.txt`.

+### void saveRandomisedCupsAsCSV(String pathname)
+If randomisation is complete, this saves the cups that were created in a .csv file as specified by `pathname`.\
+If randomisation is not complete or the file is unable to be saved for any reason, this instead prints an error message.\
+If a file already exists with the provided name, the name of the saved file will have `" (1)"` appended.
+If `.csv` is not present at the end of the pathname, it will automatically be appended.

+### void saveRandomisedCupsAsCSV()
+Acts identically to `void saveRandomisedCupsAsCSV(String pathname)`, except that instead of using a provided name and path, it will always attempt to save to `Random Cups YYYY-MM-DD hh:mm:ss.csv`.

 ### HashMap<Integer, String> getMushroomCup()
 If randomisation is complete, this returns a HashMap<Integer, String> containing the Mushroom Cup tracks.\